on-line contest

 Nearby, circles of stones mark Wanuskewin's Sunburn Tipi Ring site.
 "This was the summer camp because it's higher and cooler, and the wind kept mosquitoes away," explains Theresa.

-"Because Aboriginal tribes were nomadic, they took everything with them, leaving behind only the stones used to anchor their tents, the bones of the animals they had eaten and the charcoal from their fires."
+"Because Indigenous tribes were nomadic, they took everything with them, leaving behind only the stones used to anchor their tents, the bones of the animals they had eaten and the charcoal from their fires."

 First Nations myths